mark-nick-o/ocr/README.md

 if you got espeak you can read them out or write them to a brialle keyboard if you're for example use this nice one https://github.com/AaditT/braille

+It also listens to the requests and using google speak or mimi rest API attempts to understand what was said and find that request

+(work is still in progress on this project)

 animate
 ============